Creating a Trust Fund for Minor Children or People With Disabilities

 A supplemental benefits trust is a trust included in a will that is created when you pass away.
 It nominates a family member or other loved one as a trustee to take care of your disabled relative.
 The trustee can then use the trust to supplement — rather than replace — the money that your disabled loved one gets from Medicaid or other government programs.

 Creating a Trust Fund for Minor Children?
-Contact Our Bergen County Lawyers.
+Contact Us for Guidance.

 For more than 30 years, we have helped our clients meet their estate planning goals.
 Contact our Ridgewood testamentary trust attorneys online or call 201-345-3018 to schedule a free initial consultation to discuss your situation.
 We represent clients throughout New Jersey and New York.